Entanglement-enhanced quantum sensing via optimal global control with neutral atoms in a cavity

-In this work, we present a simple, deterministic protocol to prepare entangled states in the symmetric Dicke subspace of spins that we show for medium sized systems, $N$ up to $100$, provide a quantum advantage for sensing and are optimally robust in the presence of a noisy environment.
+In this work we present a simple, deterministic protocol, i.e. not requiring measurement and feedback, to prepare entangled states in the symmetric Dicke subspace of medium sized spin systems $N$ up to $100$ that provide a quantum advantage for sensing and are optimally robust in the presence of noise.
 We focus on spins coupled to a common cavity mode in the regime of strong coupling of cavity quantum electrodynamics, as can be realized, for example, with cold atoms trapped in optical cavities.
 No direct interactions are required between the spins, though that can provide another handle for Dicke state control \cite{, keating2016arbitrary}.
-Our noise-informed protocol combines a cavity driven {\it geometric phase gate} presented in the companion work~\cite{jandura_non-local_2023}, with an analytical approach to the solution of noisy channel quantum dynamics and optimal control methods to shape the laser pulses -- i.e. the classical photon field driving the cavity mode and the global laser driving collective spin rotations.
-When applied to the measurement of the strength of a weak external field, the protocol prepares multi-particle entangled states leading to a scaling with $N$ of the measurement precision characterised by the variance of the estimated field strength that is significantly better than the SQL in the presence of relevant noise, such as photon cavity loss, spontaneous emission and dephasing already for moderately large strengths of light-matter interactions.
+Our noise-informed protocol combines a cavity driven {\it geometric phase gate} presented in the companion work~\cite{PhysRevA.110.062610}, with an analytical approach to the solution of noisy gate dynamics and optimal control methods to shape the laser pulses -- i.e. the classical photon field driving the cavity mode and the global laser driving collective spin rotations.
+When applied to the measurement of the strength of an external field, the protocol prepares multi-particle entangled states leading to a measurement precision with significantly better scaling in $N$ than the SQL in the presence of relevant noise, such as photon cavity loss, spontaneous emission and dephasing already for moderately large strengths of light-matter interactions.
 Surprisingly, the protocol requires only a few global pulses of the cavity mode drive and global rotations, whose parameters we provide.
 We discuss the performance of different classes of entangled states that can be prepared using the protocol for field signal acquisition in the presence of spin dephasing.
 Using realistic estimates for parameters from current experiments, we find that neutral atoms are excellent candidates for entanglement-enhanced metrology.
 The approach can be extended to other platforms, e.g. trapped ions or Rydberg atoms.